jonnor/projects/reprapping/README.md

 Therefore a metal bolt is needed, and an bearing as/for the idler.
 It also relies on the pre-existing bearing(s) in the extruder stepper-motor.

-It should be possible to incrementally improve this to remove the bearing (while still using a special hobbed bolt).
+It should be possible to incrementally improve this to remove the bearing (while still using a special hobbed bolt), with something (more) printable.

 An alternative design would be to distribute the force along a larger area.
-There is at least one example of this on Thingiverse. `TODO: find and link`
+There are some example of this idea on Thingiverse:

+* [Filament pusher](http://www.thingiverse.com/thing:1664969), using rollers wheels and groved disc

 ## Endstops